rshield1/rshield1.github.io/_posts/2019-12-15-def_software_dev_robert_shields_iv.markdown

 careers = [“Store manager”, “Photographers”, Personal_Trainer”, “Flight attendant”]

 Most would evaluate my path as lucrative and satisfying.
+"You have the opportunity to see the world!"
+"You meet so many individuals!"
+"I bet the money is great"  Although I enjoy seeing places I never thought I'd see.
 It wasn’t enough for me, as I searched for ways to challenge myself mentally.
+I never want to feel like I'm "just another number."
 So I read, built projects, and began breaking into Technology.
 I begin to focus using a “Deep Work” technique and learn about the opportunities in tech, then coded day and night!
 I had a good amount of momentum built up, from going through the lessons in FreeCodeCamp to blazing through Udemy courses.
 It was like I finally figured out what drove me to pursue my passion.
 The ability to help others, solve issues, and to create things that would help others live a better life!

 Life.push(“challenges”)